Tribe1980/discord.googletrans.bot/README.md

 Discord Bot on Python for translating text into different language ( 11 for now ) using Google Translate Python Api.
 Included keep alive module for getting presence of bot.

-Go on discord developer portar to create your bot account and put the token iside the python file.
+Go on discord developer portar to create your bot account token.
+Create a new file .env on same folder and insert token inside.

 when bot is ready on the channel: